johnnycrystal9x/flutter_todo_app/README.md

 # flutter_todo_app

-A new Flutter application using Redux
+A new Flutter application
+- Use Redux to State management
+- Use Firebase FireStore to Data structures

 ## Getting Started